Numerous outputs are so-called ‘open collector’ outputs. Understanding how to use those is important to avoid damage to the controller.

 With open-collector output, it is very simple to use a relay in order to switch bigger loads.
 Connecting a relay is shown in the drawing below.

-In the above example, a 5V relay and a 24V relay are used, and both will switch.
+In the above example, a 5V- and 24V relay are used, and both will switch.
 However please consider that a 5V relay will need more current to switch.
 This can limit the total number of used relays because of the maximum total current that can be switched.

-in case a relay is used, a fly-back diode MUST be connected as shown in figure 23.
+in case a relay is used, a fly-back diode MUST be connected as shown in the figure above.
 This is necessary to limit spikes that occur when switching a relay.
 A typical diode that is used is e.g. 1N4007.
-Note that the diode is polarized and should be connected the right way or damage could occur to the output of the CNC720.
+Note that the diode is polarized and should be connected the right way or damage could occur to the output of the controller.
 Below is an image showing the connection of a diode.